oddrationale/ACollectionOfChessWisdom/manuscript/07_The_Endgame.md

 Blockade with the king, not the rook.

-In pure queen endings, centralize your queen and choke the enemy’s.
+In pure queen endings, centralize your queen and choke the enemy's.

 Avoid greed.
 Cede extra material if it eases the win.

 Trade to simplify, avoid exchanges to keep complex.
 If winning, clarify.
 If losing, complicate.

-Play to shut down all your opponent’s counterplay.
+Play to shut down all your opponent's counterplay.

 When pawns are far advanced, close to promotion, be on the lookout for tactical tricks involving promotion.